jowj/halfhazard/README.md

 ??. [ ] move every swiftdata thing to cloudkit
 ??. [ ] add fields to configure username in login screen
     - use that instead of userID in ExpenseView
+??. [ ] move all buttons to a ctrl click menu to clean up UI